vladvasiliu/intellij_ramdisk_target/README.md

 In order to avoid excessive wear through write amplification, I'm putting the `target` folder on a ramdrive.

 This project was born out of a need to automate creation and symlinking of the required directories while using IntelliJ.

+## Acknowledgements

+This work was inspired by [this blog post](https://medium.com/@sergio.igwt/boosting-performance-of-intellij-idea-and-the-rest-of-jetbrains-ides-cd34952bb978).

 ## License
 The code is released under the termes of the BSD 3-clause License.